lbr77/lbr77/README.md

 ![Genshin Impact](https://genshin-card.getloli.com/17/273618005.png)

 I'm not good at playing this game. :)

-And I have a time limit for playing the game knowing as teenage-saving project. :(
+But I can only play this oncec a week since I studies in an boarding School. :(

 #### :sparkles: My followers